How To Access the Historical Dallas Morning News Archive

 - Scroll down, click on “Dallas Morning News Archive.”

-- Scroll down and click on “America’s Historical Newspapers” — this will give you access to DMN (and Fort Worth Star-Telegram) articles printed between 1885 and the end of 1984, with fully scanned pages.
-(The link at the top, “America’s News — Historical and Current,” gets you to all DMN articles, including those published after 1984 — these post-1984 articles do not have photos, illustrations, ads, or classifieds — the information is still useful, but it’s not as interesting and, maddeningly, not as comprehensive.
+- Click on “America’s Historical Newspapers” — this will give you access to DMN (and Fort Worth Star-Telegram) articles printed between 1885 and the end of 1984, with fully scanned pages.
+(The link at the top of the page, “America’s News — Historical and Current,” gets you to all DMN articles, including those published after 1984 — these post-1984 articles do not have photos, illustrations, ads, or classifieds — the information is still useful, but it’s not as interesting and, maddeningly, not as comprehensive.
 It also does not automatically include results from the Fort Worth newspaper, which are often very, very useful.
 I find it’s easier using this database only if I’m searching on something fairly current.
 ALSO: you are able to search here for content in several U.S. newspapers, but most of these databases are post-2000 and text only.)

-2/26/16 — UPDATE: This site is constantly being tinkered with by programmers, so some of these steps or links may have changed.
+UPDATE: This site is constantly being tinkered with by programmers, so some of these steps or links may have changed.
 I’ll try to update this page when I see that something has changed.
 Currently (early 2016) (…and still in June, 2017…), the main annoying issue is that when you click on the “America’s Historical Newspapers” link you might get a “Login” page — you will not be able to continue to the archives unless you login or create an account.
 YOU DO NOT NEED AN ACCOUNT OR A LOGIN TO ACCESS THE ARCHIVES.
-Simply close the window, and attempt to re-enter the site.
+Simply close the window and attempt to re-enter the site.
 I have had it take a couple of tries sometimes, but I always get in after one or two attempts.
 Personally, I’ve never had an account and don’t really know what its advantages might be (for all I know, it might be incredibly useful) — but you don’t need to have one if you don’t want one.
 Let’s hope this glitch is fixed soon.

 1/27/17 — UPDATE: Perhaps it’s been this way for a while, but under the “America’s News — Historical and Current,” one is now able to access many U.S. newspapers — not only the DFW ones.
 Most of these papers seem to return only recent content (the past 5-15 years or so) with text only — I haven’t used this option much, but it’s nice to have access to it.
 (To see full scans of older editions of newspapers — complete with photos, ads, etc. — you’re probably going to have to pony up for a subscription to Newspapers.com.)